 When you ask, “What can I do when an employee steals a customer?”, is ultimately asking, “What can I do when a person steals another person?”.
 Doesn’t sound right, does it?
 The answer is … nothing really.
 But, there are a few things you can do to prevent employees from stealing your customers from your professional cleaning company.
 Keep reading and we’ll give you 3 ways to stop employees from stealing customers.

 Would you say that your employee stole your cleaning customer?
 Who can say?
-Rather, who would say that?
-Your former cleaning customer won’t have that conversation with you.
-Neither will your ex-employee.
-Whom by now has probably blocked your calls and association on all social media once they received their last paycheck.
+After all your former cleaning customer wouldn’t have that conversation with you.
+Neither will your ex-employee, who by now has probably blocked your calls and association on all social media once they received their last paycheck.

 Again, strange?
 Maybe.
 Coincidence?
 Not even.